AMBARAGONDA-RAHUL/AMBARAGONDA-RAHUL/README.md

 </div>

 ## 🔥 ABOUT ME
-### *Cloud DevOps Engineer | Azure & AWS Specialist | Kubernetes Expert*
+### *Cloud & DevSecOps Engineer | Platform Engineering Specialist | AWS & Azure Expert*

 <div style="background: rgba(20, 0, 0, 0.7); padding: 20px; border-radius: 8px; border: 1px dashed #ff2a2a;">

-I am a **Cloud Hashira** with over 4 years of experience mastering the art of building secure, scalable, and automated cloud infrastructure.
-I specialize in designing and implementing robust CI/CD pipelines that accelerate software delivery while embedding security and compliance at every stage.
-My expertise spans across Azure and AWS cloud platforms, leveraging infrastructure as code (IaC) with Terraform, GitOps workflows using ArgoCD, and advanced Kubernetes orchestration (EKS) to ensure resilient, highly available deployments.
+**I’m a Platform Engineer with 4.5+ years of experience** building secure, scalable, and automated cloud infrastructure that empowers development teams and streamlines operations.
+I specialize in architecting Kubernetes-native platforms, designing robust GitOps workflows with ArgoCD and SOPS, and implementing modern CI/CD pipelines using GitHub Actions and Terraform.

+My expertise spans AWS (EKS, IAM, ALB, S3, RDS), Azure (AKS, Key Vault), container orchestration, infrastructure as code, and observability tooling like Prometheus and Grafana.
+I have a proven track record of improving deployment velocity by 45%, reducing change failure rates by 30%, and automating security compliance to meet SOC 2 and NIST standards.

+I build developer-centric internal platforms including Internal Developer Portals (IDPs) like Backstage, enabling streamlined onboarding, self-service workflows, and infrastructure standardization.
+Passionate about developer experience and security, I create tools that reduce deployment wait times by over 60%.

+As the creator of azuresimplified.com, I enjoy sharing cloud knowledge and contributing to the platform engineering community.

 With a passion for transforming complex systems into seamless, developer-friendly environments, I focus on optimizing cloud costs, automating operations, and enforcing zero trust security models.
 I thrive in fast-paced environments where innovation meets reliability, turning infrastructure challenges into streamlined solutions that empower teams and safeguard business continuity.